OceanBioME/OceanBioME.jl/docs/src/model_components/carbon-chemistry.md

 in atmospheres.

 ### Carbonate concentration and calcium carbonate saturation
-Similarly we can also diagnose the calcium carbonate concentration
+Similarly we can also diagnose the carbonate concentration
 ```math
 [CO_3^{2-}] = \frac{[DIC]K_1K_2}{[\ce{H^+}]([\ce{H^+}] + K_1)+K_1K_2}.
 ```